COALAIP/specs/coala-ip/README.md

 - **Right:** A set of permissions that entitle a Party to do something with a Creation (e.g. "Andy Warhol controls all rights to 32 Campbell's Soup Cans")
-- **RightsAssignment:** A decision as a result of which a Right comes into existence (e.g. "According to the 1976 US Copyright Act, Andy Warhol controls all rights to 32 Campbell's Soup Cans")
+- **RightsAssignment:** A decision as a result of which a Right comes into existence (e.g. "According to the 1976 US Copyright Act, Andy Warhol controls all rights to 32 Campbell's Soup Cans", but also "I, Andy Warhol declare that "32 Campbell's Soup Cans" shall be published under the CreativeCommons free use license")
 - **Assertion:** A claim made about the substance of a Right (e.g. "I, the Museum of Modern Art, New York, claim that Andy Warhol is the righteous creator of 32 Campbell's Soup Cans")
 - **RightsConflict:** A statement of disagreement over a Right (e.g. "I, Malory, claim that Andy Warhol is NOT the